5 Star Review

 Louisiana courts have a recent history of awarding mesothelioma compensation to plaintiffs.
 These courts also have a history of siding with asbestos defendants.
 Many Louisiana residents file claims in other states where their exposure occurred or where the responsible company is headquartered.

-• $6 Million in 2006: The surviving family of an insulation worker who died of lung cancer was awarded more than $6 million by a Louisiana jury in 2006 in a wrongful death lawsuit.
+• $6 Million in 2006: A Louisiana jury awarded these damages to the surviving family of an insulation worker who died of lung cancer in 2006 in a wrongful death lawsuit.

 • $3.6 Million in 2006: A Louisiana jury awarded $3.6 million to the family of a laborer who died of asbestos-related laryngeal cancer in 2001.
 The surviving family of Alfred Watts claimed he developed cancer as a result of asbestos exposure he encountered while working for Hebert Brothers Engineers from 1963 to 1994, during which time he performed contract work at The Dow Company.